The legend of King Arthur, Camelot, and the Knights of the Round Table have been heavily influenced by Greek mythology.

 Let’s delve a bit deeper into these 10 acts in the myth of King Arthur:

 1. A close associate of the king has magical powers

 A wizard named Merlin assists the king.
-Notice how the name “Merlin” is very closely associated with “Mercury”, the Roman name of Hermes.
+Notice how the name “Merlin” is very closely associated with Mercury, the Roman name given to Hermes.

-Both their names start with “Mer” which is purposeful due to the fact that Hermes (Mercury) is the messenger of the Gods and closely associated with Zeus, the king of the Gods.
+Both their names start with “Mer” which is purposeful due to the fact that Hermes (Mercury) is the messenger of the Gods who is also closely associated with Zeus, the king of the Gods.

 The caduceus is the staff carried by Hermes in Greek Mythology.

 It is entwined by two serpents (snakes), sometimes surmounted by wings.
-This sculpture of Hermes (Mercury) seen here shows him carrying his staff in his left hand.
+This sculpture of Hermes (Mercury) seen here shows the Greek God carrying his staff in his left hand.

-Merlin’s staff didn’t have wings but when he invoked some of his magical powers, the top of his staff did spurt out some awesome red sparks.
+Merlin’s staff didn’t have wings but when he invoked his magical powers, the top of his staff on occasion did spurt out some awesome red sparks.

-Another thing that Merlin and Hermes have in common is that Hermes (Mercury) could enter different realms, just like Merlin.
+Merlin and Hermes have another thing in common in that Hermes (Mercury) could enter different realms just as Merlin the wizard could.